JennEYoon/datasciY/tasks-other-repos.md

  - **Finish GeoSmap PR by tomorrow, 10/24/2019 TH -- Big One.**
    * Started reading description and source doe.
    * two parts, first one seems doable.
+   **Really need to finish GeoSnap PR.
+10/28/2019 M.**
+     - Do #1 today.
+     - Finish #2 tomorrow.
+     - Do PR Tuesday or Wednesday.